open-amt-cloud-toolkit/docs/docs/UIToolkit/Bundles/Domains.md

 	npm install
 	```

-## Run in Development Enviroment
+## Run in Development Environment

-To add and test new changes before bundling the control, a webpack dev server can be used.
+To add and test new changes before bundling the control, use a webpack dev server.

 1. Start the server.
 	```